whoislewys/kick-help/README.md

 cmuk. shoes: take on life feet first.,5,3024000.0,20000,1
 ```
 ## Model
 To model the success of Kickstarter projects I chose to use a neural network.
 My motivations behind this were twofold: I had no initial hypothesis about the relationship between the features and success and I have been wanting to learn the TensorFlow and Keras libraries for a while.
 For the features, I chose to use Kickstarter category, duration of fundraising, and USD goal.
 My output is binary: did the project succeed or fail at being funded.
+For the transformation function I chose to use the sigmoid function and set my output threshold at `0.5`.
+To train and validate my models I chose to fix the batch size at `50`, the epochs at `1000` and the learning rate at `0.05`, then varied the number of nodes in a single layers neural network.
+I tested nodes in the range `[1,101]`, using root mean squared to compute error and keras' built-in `binary_accuracy` function for loss.
+This process found the optimal number of nodes to be `11`.
+I then trained the model again using the optimal number of nodes, however I set the epochs at `10,000` to allow for more learning.
+My final accuracy was approximately `0.65`.
 #### load_data
 The `load_data` function reads the data from the clean dataset and converts it into the necessary format for a keras neural network: a numpy array of type `float32`.
 ```